General Fund Grants

 Racism, sexism, classism, heterosexism, ableism—these are the primary tools capitalism and the patriarchy utilize to perpetuate injustice.

-We recognize that the work of dismantling these harmful systems looks different across different communities and issue areas, but we also know that, in the words of the great Fannie Lou Hamer, “Nobody’s free until everyone is free.“
+We recognize dismantling these harmful systems looks different across different communities and issue areas, but we also know that, in the words of the great Fannie Lou Hamer, “Nobody’s free until everyone is free.“

 Address the root causes of problems

-While providing direct aid to people experiencing hardship is vitally important, we have decided to invest our limited resources in organizations that focus on changing systems and eradicating the root causes of injustice: White Supremacy, colonization, imperialism, racism, ableism, misogyny, heterosexism, and all other forms of oppression.
+While providing direct aid to people experiencing hardship is vitally important, we invest our limited resources in organizations that focus on changing systems and eradicating the root causes of injustice: White Supremacy, colonization, imperialism, racism, ableism, misogyny, heterosexism, and all other forms of oppression.

 Can articulate the problem they’re trying to solve and the strategies for solving them

-We are interested in funding groups that have clearly identified the problem they’re trying to solve, can articulate how they will solve it, and do a good job at showing that the solutions they are proposing make sense and will result in the change they are seeking.
+We fund groups that have clearly identified the problem they’re trying to solve, can articulate how they will solve it, and do a good job at showing that the solutions they are proposing make sense and will result in the change they are seeking.

 We know changing the world is hard and that none of us are likely to see the results of our efforts in this lifetime.
 Having said that, we want to see a solid plan from you on how to achieve the change you want.